benjaminmoon/benjaminmoon.github.io/_palaeomap/04-gplates-web-service.md

   theme_map()
 ```

+{% include figure image_path="/assets/images/palaeomap_workshop/gws_plot.webp"
+    alt="Plotting Late Jurassic geography from the GPlates Web Service"
+    caption="**Outlines of continental plates in the Kimmeridgian (155 Ma).** Plates in the continental model are shaded grey, while the modern coastlines are outlined.
+Data downloaded from the GPlates web service. "
+%}

 When plotting, the data are added as layers, each plotting over the other: plate polygons at the bottom then coastlines on top.
 I've also set the map projection to be [Mollweide](https://en.wikipedia.org/wiki/Mollweide_projection), but you can play with this and change it to others included in the _mapproj_ package function [`mapproject`](https://rdrr.io/cran/mapproj/man/mapproject.html).
 Options include `"Gilbert"`, `"fisheye"`, and `"hex"`.
 (Use, for example, `coord_map("fisheye", n = 0.7)` to add extra arguments.)

 Additionally I've added a border (`map_border()`, in the `functions` folder) and used a basic theme (`theme_map()`) to get a plain background.